 Mufti Taqi Usmani survives assassination attempt in Karachi

-Religious scholar Mufti Mohammad Taqi Usmani survived an assassination attempt in Karachi on Friday as unidentified gunmen opened fire on two vehicles in two different areas of the city, killing one and injured two people.
+Religious scholar Mufti Mohammad Taqi Usmani survived an assassination attempt on Friday as unidentified gunmen opened fire on two vehicles in Karachi, killing two guards and injuring two others.

-Unidentified gunmen opened fire on an automobile when it was descending the NIPA flyover in Gulshan-e-Iqbal, according to police.
+According to initial reports, two separate incidents of firing took place in two different parts of the city ─ Gulshan-i-Iqbal and Sharea Faisal.
+However, police later clarified that both cars were targeted by armed pillion riders on the Nipa flyover.

-Aziz Bhatti Shaheed police station's officials identified the deceased as Sanobar Khan s/o Shaukat Khan, and Molana Aamir s/o Shahabuddin as one of the injured persons.
+According to Deputy Inspector General (DIG) East Zone Amir Farooqi, police guard Farooq and private guard Sanobar Khan, son of Shaukat Khan were killed in the attack.

 This is a developing story that is being updated as the situation evolves.
 Initial reports in the media can sometimes be inaccurate.
 We will strive to ensure timeliness and accuracy by relying on credible sources such as concerned, qualified authorities and our staff reporters.